 About Beyond Identity

 Beyond Identity offers revolutionary and invisible strong authentication with passwordless authentication.
 This means security without friction, frustration, or risks.
 Just three unphishable factors can protect you and all of your information for life.
-You can start laying a zero trust foundation today with passwordless MFA and phishing-resistant MFA.
+You can start laying a zero trust foundation today with passwordless MFA and phishing-resistant MFA and Zero Trust Authentication.

 Fair use statement